bhrutledge/exploring-venv/slides.md

 - Back to the venv that we created earlier
 - `tree -L 4 --dirsfirst -I '__pycache__|*.dist-info' api_venv`
 - Much shorter, even with installed packages!
-- Still have `site-packages`, but no symbolic links
+- Still have `site-packages`, `activate`, etc., but no symbolic links
-- Creates symbolic link to Python binary, instead of a copy

 ---